AhmedNader42/AhmedNader42/README.md

 - 👋 Hi, I’m Ahmed Nader
 - 👀 I’m interested in Computer science in general.
-Focusing right now on iOS as my job.
 - 💞️ I’m looking to collaborate on interesting ideas.

 <!---